Diane-Ring/worthy-nomad/README.md

 ## Steps in Preparation

 ### ☒ Wireframe
-   This was *initially* done using good old fashioned pencil and paper.
+   This was done using good old fashioned pencil and paper.

 <img src="assets/images/Hand-drawn-wireframe.jpg" alt="Wireframe sketch" width="400">